ajodeh-juma/ilri-africa-cdc-training/README.md

 >**Note**

->Once inside the `hpc`, all instances of ```$USER``` will be equivalent to the hpc username that you were assigned, for example `Bio4Info$$`.
+>Once inside the `hpc`, all instances of ```$USER``` will be equivalent to the hpc username that you were assigned, for example `xxxxxxx$`.
 Your username, by default, is stored in a variable called `USER`.
 By using it, you will not have to type-in your username, rather, your shell will automatically pick your username which is the value stored in the `USER` variable.
 The `$` (dollar) character-prefix to a variable name is used to call the value of that variable.

 ### Set-Up
 We will use the computer lab at ILRI, which is already equipped with Linux-operating desktop computers.
 Since we will be working from the remote servers, we will not need special setup for personal laptops.
 However, toward the end of the program, we can look into access to a Linux server from a Windows PC; or how to install a Linux (sub)system for any interested persons.